 Fatigue failure occurs in a material under the cumulative effect of a number of cycles of alternating, repeated or varying stresses (usually tensile) of a level lower than the maximum static failure (or yield) stress.
 Such failures occur due to progressive extension of a micro crack initiating at the point of highest stress in a local stress field.

-The initial speed of extension of the crack is dependent on the crack propagation properties of the material and the applied loading cycle.
+The initial speed of extension of the crack, after its initiation, is dependent on the crack propagation properties of the material and the applied loading cycle.
 Eventually a point of rapid and unstable crack growth occurs resulting in ultimate failure of the fastener.

 The number of cycles to failure decreases as the range of alternating stress increases.
-For some materials an indefinitely long crack free life may be expected provided that the range of alternating stress is sufficiently low.
+For some materials an indefinitely long crack free life can be expected provided that the range of alternating stress is sufficiently low.
 However, some materials (such as Aluminium alloy) have no fatigue limit, although the slope at high values of N becomes very low.
 A typical alternating stress versus number of cycles to failure (S-N) curve is shown in Figure 11-1.
+The S-N curve approach generally assumes that the crack initiation time is much longer than the time to propagate the crack to failure.